YuvalH19-S/microRNA_GPT/README.md

 ## Data Collection and Preprocessing

-The preprocessing pipeline has been updated to include a more streamlined and configurable process, allowing for greater flexibility and automation in preparing datasets for machine learning models, including GPT-based architectures.

 ### Preprocessing Pipeline Overview

 The `preprocess.py` script contain the data collection, filtering, and feature extraction process.
 It gets data paths configurations specified in `preprocess_config.ini` for easy modification of input and output paths without needing to alter the script directly.